vivek378521/tech_links/README.md

 ## Cheatsheets

 - [iTerm2 Cheatsheet](https://gist.github.com/squarism/ae3613daf5c01a98ba3a): Was searching for iterm cheatsheets, ended up here.

+## Random things

+- [Math question on X/Twitter](https://x.com/tiozzo_giulio/status/1705607363779063830?s=20): I liked the question, also tried solving it, this post has the solution to the question.